 Pregnancy symptoms differ from woman to woman and pregnancy to pregnancy.
-Symptoms depends on some factors like the woman’s health and whether the pregnancy is a normal or has complications.
-For example, abdominal pain occurs in 90-100% of women, and unexpected bleeding through the vagina (50-80%), whereas dizziness and fainting occurs in about one third of women.
+Symptoms depend on some factors, like the woman’s health and whether the pregnancy is normal or has complications.
+For example, abdominal pain occurs in 90-100% of women, and unexpected bleeding through the vagina in 50-80%, whereas dizziness and fainting occur in about one third of women.

 Understanding the signs and symptoms of pregnancy is important because each symptom may be related to something other than pregnancy.
 Some women experience signs or symptoms of pregnancy within a week of conception.
 For other women, pregnancy symptoms may develop over a few weeks or may not be present at all.

-In this article we will look at some of the most common pregnancy symptoms, warning signs and how to deal with them.
+In this article, we will look at some of the most common pregnancy symptoms and warning signs and how to deal with them.

 Common signs of being pregnant

 - Absent or delayed menstruation: One of the first obvious signs of being pregnant is missing your monthly cycle.
-Often, this is the first sign that alerts a woman for other signs of being pregnant.
-If you miss your period, and are sexually active, you should strongly consider taking a home pregnancy test.
-Remember that no form of contraception is 100 % fail-proof.
+Often, this is the first sign that alerts a woman to other signs of being pregnant.
+If you miss your period and are sexually active, you should strongly consider taking a home pregnancy test.
+Remember that no form of contraception is 100% fail-proof.

 - Your breasts may become increasingly tender to the touch.
 This tenderness is similar to how they feel before your period, only more so.
 You may notice that your breasts are larger and swollen, with blue veins visible just below the skin.
 Tenderness tends to be most common in the first trimester, easing as pregnancy progresses.

 - Fatigue and frequent urination: You may experience frequent trips to the bathroom.
 Throughout your pregnancy, your swelling uterus puts great pressure on the bladder, which often makes you urinate more frequently than normal.